Cash buyer for leasehold flats

 You can accept an offer and instruct solicitors before probate is granted, but completion cannot occur until the grant is in place.
 We are experienced with this and can exchange contracts and defer completion until probate clears, which suits many executors.

-No. We can purchase with the flat in any state, including with the deceased's belongings still in place.
+Clearing the flat first is not required.
+We can purchase with the flat in any state, including with the deceased's belongings still in place.
 If clearing the flat is an additional burden, we can accommodate that within the completion timeline or make arrangements to deal with contents as part of the process.

 This is not unusual.
 We are used to working with estates where there are multiple parties.
 We provide a written offer that all parties can consider, and we do not pressure for a quick decision.
 We would recommend all executors and beneficiaries take independent legal advice before agreeing to any sale.

-No. A short lease alongside probate is a combination we buy regularly.
+A short lease alongside probate is a combination we buy regularly.
 We assess both factors together and make one offer that reflects the full picture.
 You do not need to extend the lease before selling to us.

 Get a Cash Offer for the Probate Flat